open-oni/open-oni/docs/install/centos/services/apache.md

 mod_wsgi-express module-config
 ```

-Add the directives to your Apache server-wide configuration.
-These are not allowed inside `<VirtualHost>`.
+Add the directives to your Apache server-wide configuration, because they are
+not allowed inside `<VirtualHost>` blocks.
+Unless you have a custom
+configuration file organization, this should be either
+`/etc/httpd/conf/httpd.conf` or you may separate the directives into their own
+drop-in file in `etc/httpd/conf.d/`, e.g. `mod_wsgi_openoni_py36.conf`.

 They should resemble:
 ```ini
 LoadModule wsgi_module "/opt/openoni/ENV/lib64/python3.6/site-packages/mod_wsgi/server/mod_wsgi-py36.cpython-36m-x86_64-linux-gnu.so"
 WSGIPythonHome "/opt/openoni/ENV"